MP [1]Charting Your Course In Life

 Except the Sun!

 The belief that human destiny is somehow written in the stars is perennial.
 Its historical origin cannot be dated.
-From the earliest accounts on record, found in Babylonian star lists from 3400 BCE, astronomy and astrology were joined at the hip like Siamese twins; but over time they separated.
-Few people in the world today, including most professional astrologers, do not know that conventional Western astrology has parted from astronomy and no longer involves the stars.
-The typical horoscope (below) shows positions of the Sun, Moon, and planets in twelve regions of the sky, the signs, and distributed across twelve spatial divisions around the birthplace, the houses.
-But both signs and houses are geometrical sectors that ignore the actual panorama of visible stars.
+The earliest accounts on record, found in Babylonian star lists from 3400 BCE, show that astronomy and astrology were joined at the hip like Siamese twins; but over time they separated.
+Few people in the world today, including most professional astrologers, know that conventional Western astrology has parted from astronomy and no longer involves the stars.
+The typical horoscope (below) may appear as obscure as a Babylonian cuneiform tablet, but it is not difficult to decipher.
+It shows positions of the Sun, Moon, and planets in twelve regions of the sky, the signs, distributed across twelve spatial divisions around the birthplace, the houses, plus the aspects, a set of angular relations between planets (shown by colored lines).
+Calculated by arcane rules of spherical trigonometry, both signs and houses are geometrical sectors of the sky surrounding the place of birth.
+Both sectors exclude the actual panorama of visible stars.

 Horoscope of Don Mclean, American singer and song-writer,